A traditional recipe which hasn’t yet lost it’s identity, one of my family favorites…

-Today, on the Eid day I couldn’t think of any better dish than this and so made this.
+Today, on Eid day I couldn’t think of any better dish than this so made this.
 I felt as if all my family members were sitting with me around the dining table enjoying this dish.
 This dish made my Eid special and homely.

 Hope everyone had a wonderful Eid celebration with family and friends.